-Student will be asked to remove the incorrect piece of uniform where possible which would be confiscated for the remainder of the day.
-Spoken to by Sixth Form tutor and SIMS email sent to parents/carers Spoken to by Sixth Form Leadership team, Gold or Silver card privileges removed.
-Ultimately if the student continues to flout the uniform rules which are part of the College expectations, student will be formally asked to leave the College.
+- 1. Spoken to by Sixth Form Tutor and SIMS point logged.
+Where possible, item to be removed for the remainder of the day. - 2.
+Spoken to by Sixth Form Tutor and SIMS email sent / phone call to parents / carers.
+Where possible, item to be removed for the remainder of the day. - 3.
+Spoken to by Sixth Form Leadership Team, Gold or Silver card privileges removed.
+Contact parents / carers.
+Where possible, item to be removed for the remainder of the day. - 4.
+If the student continues to flout the uniform rules which are part of the College expectations, student will be formally asked to leave the College.